WE MAKE PEOPLE INTERACT WITH PEOPLE

 And we make people play and work together

 Getting people to work together can be challenging.
-It requires sufficient communication and understanding.
+It requires understanding and communication.
 One of the scenarios we use is to create a simple game that allows the players to quickly understand the objective, but gives them the opportunity to create their own tactics and ways of working together.
 The learning process develops organically and the players have more fun.
-The process then becomes the outcome of the game.
+The process is the outcome of the game.